imbi-heidelberg/samplesizr_app/README.md

 </a>
 Special thanks to Kevin Kunzmann for his supervision, patience and help whilst teaching me the tools which made our work on this project very efficient and productive.
-Special thanks to Professor Meinhard Kieser for his inspiration to this project and teaching of the theory behind sample size calculation.
+Special thanks to Prof. Meinhard Kieser for his inspiration to this project and teaching of the theory behind sample size calculation.

 A click on the logo will lead you to the webpage of our Institute: